Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 18 Juli 2025 15.38.26 UTC
+- WIB: Jumat, 18 Juli 2025 16.34.41 UTC
-- WITA: Jumat, 18 Juli 2025 16.38.26 UTC
+- WITA: Jumat, 18 Juli 2025 17.34.41 UTC
-- WIT: Jumat, 18 Juli 2025 17.38.26 UTC
+- WIT: Jumat, 18 Juli 2025 18.34.41 UTC

 Kutipan Inspiratif:
-"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."
+"Man's nature is not essentially evil.
+Brute nature has been know to yield to the influence of love.
+You must never despair of human nature."

-Kategori: success
+Kategori: nature